 1. Buying the best beef for tartare

-You’re best off using beef from a butcher, as opposed to a supermarket.
+The best meat for steak tartare is freshly bought beef from a butcher, as opposed to a supermarket.
 This way, you can be sure of the quality of the meat, that it is fresh, and be specific about what kind of thing you want.
-Always tell your butcher that you plan to make beef tartare – they’ll give you a fresh cut and advise on what cut works best.
+Always tell your butcher that you plan to make beef tartare – they’ll give you a fresh cut and advise on what is the best cust for steak tartare.

 People have different opinions on the best cut for a steak tartare recipe.
 Some recipes swear by the finest beef tenderloin, and this will undoubtedly give you a delicious tartare.
 However, if you’re reluctant to spend that much money on it, sirloin steak is also a great choice and will save you some cash.

 A piece of top round steak is also favored by some recipes – it really is up to you and your preference (and wallet!).